Chevron Corporation: Current Board of directors

-Controversies
+Criticism and concerns

 Chevron has been widely criticized and attacked for scandals, accidents, and activities mostly related to climate change.
 Chevron has been fined by the governments of Angola, for oil spills within its waters, and the United States through its EPA for violations of the US Clean Air Act and pollutive activities arising out of its Richmond Refinery in California.
-In terms of total pollution released by the company, a 2019 report totaled Chevron's emissions of carbon dioxide to over 43 billion tons.
 On multiple instances, authorities in oil-heavy countries have fired rounds onto protestors against Chevron.
+Environmental activists have held annual anti-Chevron protests, usually within a week of Chevron's annual meeting of shareholders.